numical/style-ext-html-webpack-plugin/README.md

 ```
 That's it.

-Note that for this simple configuration, HtmlWebpackPlugin's [inject](https://github.com/jantimon/html-webpack-plugin#configuration) option must be not be `false`.
+Note that for this simple configuration, HtmlWebpackPlugin's [inject](https://github.com/jantimon/html-webpack-plugin#configuration) option must not be `false`.
 However, this constraint does not apply if you specify the `position` - see 'Use Case: Specifying Position of Style Element' below

 ### Use Case: Internalize critical CSS only